ANANTH-SWAMY/redis-from-scratch/README.md

 ```
 go build . && ./redis
 ```
-- Connect to the server with a redis client
+- Connect to the server with any redis client
 ```
 $ redis-cli
 ```